 In the state of California, when an individual attempts to, threatens to, or acts as if they will injure another, they are committing assault.
 These elements of assault are critical to understanding how one may be guilty of assault without having made physical contact with the alleged victim.
 Instances of assault that involve a deadly weapon or force that would cause severe bodily harm are more severe and are typically charged as felonies.
+The dedicated Santa Barbara assault defense attorneys at Aron Law Firm are here to help you understand your situation, and what we can do for you.

 According to the California Penal Code § 240 and § 242, those who commit simple assault in the state commit a misdemeanor offense unless certain circumstances allow the prosecutor to increase the severity of the charge to a felony.
 The court could still potentially reduce a felony-level assault to a misdemeanor, but this is unlikely if the situation involves firearms or actual physical contact that causes harm.
 Also, the identity of the victim plays a significant role in determining the severity of the charge and potential consequences of a conviction.
+This makes hiring an experienced Santa Barbara, CA assault defense attorney all the more imperative.

 Here are the different types of assault charges one may face in California: